 In short, enormous opportunities exist for startups and early-stage investors in the burgeoning world of AI, but both will need to act wisely to win the very real race towards artificial intelligence in the future.

-Yoav Tzruya is general partner at Israel-based VS firm JVP.
+Yoav Tzruya is general partner at Israel-based VC firm JVP.